 To date, the SAF has spent more than $1,400,000 on the restoration process.
 With start-up funds granted by the Town of Telluride the Colorado State Historic Fund the SAF hired specialists in 1999 to create a Preservation Master Plan and Historic Structural Assessment of the Opera House.
 This Master Plan provided the blueprints for the three phases of restorative work that was to follow.

 With a $149,500 grant award from Colorado State Historic Fund and an $82,000 cash match raised to complete the project, the SAF completed Phase One of the restoration, which addressed the Opera House's most critical safety and preservation issues.
 This work included the theater ceiling, total repair of the crumbling bricks on the exterior façade, the addition of a firewall above the stage, and other safety improvements.

 2003-2005 Phase Two

 Lucky to be the recipients of another generous State Historic Fund Grant ($260,000) and an additional $50,000 grant from the Gates Family Foundation, the SAF tackled Phase Two and completed the project in two short years, fundraising the additional $440,000 required.

-Phase Two saw a total re-configuration of the emergency exit staircase in the alley, drainage issues addressed, the building re-roofed, and most notably, the original maple flooring in the theater restored.
+Phase Two saw a total re-configuration of the emergency exit staircase in the alley, drainage issues addressed, patching the roof and most notably, the original maple flooring in the theater restored.

 2005-2008 Phase Three